Cliveburr/JavascriptLibrary/SymbIA/PROMPTS.md

 ## Prompt 2 – Implement Decision Function

+Read the file PLANNING.md to know the full changes and do the first part bellow Read the backend in api/ folder and the client ui in web/ folder to follow the same patterns

 Implement the function `decideNextAction(ctx)`:

 - This function is responsible for deciding what to do next based on the context.